milovincent/tellbot/USAGE.md

 Schedule `message` to be delivered to all users in the given [`user-list`](#user-lists).
 A `--` separator may be used to separate the recipients from the message body (such as when the message starts with an
-@-mention; it is not included in the delivered message.
+@-mention); it is not included in the delivered message.
 (To send a message starting with a double dash, duplicate the separator.)

 If the message is empty (or consists of only whitespace), it is dropped (and